SandorMatus/ProjView_test/README.md

 firebase init
 ```

-then optionally obtain the API Key from firebase and to deploy to firebase run
+then optionally obtain the API Key from firebase in /src/firebase.js and to deploy to firebase run
 ```bash
 firebase deploy
 ```